Morgan94/LookAroundTetris/README.md

 ## Technical details (Rendering) :

-* "Title" screen
+* "Title" screen and main music.
 * One positional light source, placed at eye-level.
 * Fading of blocks upon completion of a row.
 * Rotation of the falling block and the camera are synchronized.
-* Blocks are blown away when the game is over.
+* Blocks are falling down when the game is over.
-* "Game over" screen
+* "Game over" screen and music.
+* Current score and final score is displayed in console.